KokoDoko/pixidust/README.md

 <br>
 <br>

-# Start project from scratch
+# Start a project from scratch

 To start a PixiJS Typescript project from scratch, first create a game folder and run: